talon-one/talon_one.rb/docs/IntegrationApi.md

 opts = {
   profile: true, # Boolean | optional flag to decide if you would like customer profile information in the response
   referrals: true, # Boolean | optional flag to decide if you would like referral information in the response
+  coupons: true, # Boolean | optional flag to decide if you would like coupon information in the response
-  coupons: true # Boolean | optional flag to decide if you would like coupon information in the response }
+  loyalty: true # Boolean | optional flag to decide if you would like loyalty information in the response }

 begin